BranniganLab/blobulator/README.md

 ### Tool Code description:

 **blobulation.py** - This is the backbone script of the tool.
-The script uses flask and wtforms module.
+The script uses the flask and wtforms modules.
 It first reads the user inputed sequence or uniprot id.
 If the user inputs uniprot id, it further makes following calls
   - https://www.ebi.ac.uk/proteins/api/features - to get the sequence of the protein from uniprot id